rafaelhlima/basic_calc_tutorial/README.md

 - Andrew Pitonyak's [book](https://www.pitonyak.org/book/) entitled *OpenOffice.org Macros Explained* is a precious source of information and has served as my main reference in this tutorial.
 I highly recommend everyone interested in Basic programming to give this book a good read.
 It also addresses macro writing for other LibreOffice applications, such as Writer, Impress, Base and Draw.
 - Questions answered on Ask LibreOffice about topics related to macro programming.
 I appreciate the efforts from the LibreOffice community in providing such good answers that can later be used as reference by other users.

+I also recommend reading Chapter 13 of LibreOffice's [Getting Started Guide](https://nextcloud.documentfoundation.org/s/BqZrc5KpLYao4Ed), which gives a nice overview of how macros are organized, as well as how you can record and run macros.